kairosity/mp2-tunnel-focus/README.md

 # Acknowledgements

-Thanks To Haley from Tutor Support who helped me crack a particularly stubborn bug in the Manual Time Edit Function.
-Thanks to Igor from Tutor Support who gave me some great direction v-a-v Jasmine Testing.
+Thanks To Tutor Support specifically; Haley who helped me crack a particularly stubborn bug in the Manual Time Edit Function, Igor who gave me some great direction v-a-v Jasmine Testing & Stephen who helped me extract elements of my deleteTask() function to the global space to fix an addEventListener issue.